Best Savings Account UK 2026: Easy Access vs Fixed vs ISA

 What is the best savings account UK in 2026?

 The best account depends on the job.
-For instant-access emergency money, an easy-access ISA at one of the challenger banks.
+For instant-access emergency money, an easy-access savings account or Cash ISA at one of the challenger banks (4.5-5.2%).
 For known goals 1-2 years away, a fixed-rate bond.
-For long-term cash you do not want to invest, Premium Bonds or a Cash ISA depending on your tax band.
-There is no single "best" - match the account to the timing of when you actually need the money.
+For long-term cash you do not want to invest, a Cash ISA or Premium Bonds depending on your tax band.
+For small monthly amounts and discipline, a regular saver at 5-7%.
+There is no single "best" account - match the account to the timing of when you actually need the money.

 How much interest can I earn before paying tax?

 £1,000 a year for basic-rate taxpayers, £500 for higher-rate, £0 for additional-rate.
 Above those thresholds you pay tax at your marginal income rate.
-ISA interest does not count towards the limit, regardless of your tax band.
+ISA interest does not count towards the Personal Savings Allowance, regardless of your tax band.

 Are Cash ISAs worth it?